14 days to withdraw

 But even at a distance, you do not always have a right of withdrawal.
 This is the case for:

-• Renting lodging for non-residential purposes, transporting goods, renting cars, catering or services related to leisure activities if the contract includes a specific date or period of execution (ex. trips, plane tickets, concerts...);
+• Seasonal housing for non-residential purposes, transporting goods, renting cars, catering or services related to leisure activities if the contract includes a specific date or period of execution (ex. trips, plane tickets, concerts...);

-• Emergency maintenance or repair work you have expressly ordered and within the limit of spare parts and works necessary to face the emergency;
+• Emergency maintenance or repair work you have expressly ordered;

-• A subscription to a dating site with immediate access to the service.
+• Subscriptions to a dating site with immediate access to the service

 For specific goods, you do not have a right to withdrawal either: